-Islamic Development Bank Institute’s new book offers guide on navigating Islamic equity investing
+Islamic Development Bank Institute’s New Book Offers Guide on Navigating Islamic Equity Investing

 - Muhammad Wajid Raza, Head of the Department of Management Sciences at Shaheed Benazir Bhutto University Dir, Pakistan.

-The e-book is available for purchase on the IsDBI website here: https://isdbinstitute.org/product/demystifying-islamic-equity-investment-portfolio-theory-and-practice/
+The e-book is available for purchase on the IsDBI website here: https://isdbinstitute.org/product/demystifying-islamic-equity-investment-portfolio-theory-and-practice/Distributed by APO Group on behalf of Islamic Development Bank Institute (IsDBI).

 Media contact: